 DOCSIS 3.1 Distributed Access Platform

 The Entra Distributed Access Platform is Vecima’s realization of the next generation of HFC nodes as optical transport moves away from analog RF distribution to all‑digital Ethernet.
-Entra is optimized to support all distributed access architectures and facilitate the delivery of existing video and data services over hybrid fiber coax (HFC), passive optical networks (PON), and direct Ethernet connections.
+Entra is optimized to support all distributed access architectures and facilitate the delivery of existing video and data services over hybrid fiber coax (HFC) and direct Ethernet connections.

 Entra combines the newest technology and operational improvements in an environmentally-hardened Ethernet-first Access Node.
 A virtualized management plane and advanced Ethernet OAM functions provides more visibility into your access network than ever before.
-Entra’s flexible node architecture can target any MDU setting: DOCSIS 3.1 in existing coax buildings, PON or direct Ethernet for business, PON for subscriber shedding.
-Entra’s numerous use cases include High Speed Internet, Deep Ethernet switching, Metro Ethernet aggregation, Hospitality/IPTV, and business services.
+Entra’s flexible node architecture can target any MDU setting: DOCSIS 3.1 in existing coax buildings or direct Ethernet for business.
+Entra’s numerous use cases include High Speed Internet, Deep Ethernet switching, Ethernet/business services aggregation, and Hospitality/IPTV.

 - Full spectrum DOCSIS 3.1 to 1.2 GHz